-Using an electric mixer, add in the eggs and sugar then start mixing ( about 2 minutes).
+Using an electric mixer, cream the eggs and sugar together (about 2 minutes).
 Then add in the pumpkin puree, not pumpkin filling.

-Once the ingredients are combined, start adding in the sifted dry ingredients a little at a time.
+Once the ingredients are combined, start adding in the rest of the sifted dry ingredients a little at a time.
 Mix to combine, then stop.
-Tip: Do not over mix.
+Tip: Do not over mix or risk developing gluten.
+Overmixing will result in a tough roulade Add to the mixer:1 teaspoon Ground Cinnamon1 teaspoon Ground Ginger½ teaspoon Baking Powder½ teaspoon Baking Soda⅓ teaspoon Fresh Ground Nutmeg / If using jar nutmeg reduce to ¼ teaspoon½ teaspoon Kosher Salt

 Line a cookie sheet with parchment paper, then spray with non-stick on both sides.
-The parchment paper will have been oiled/sprayed on both sides to make sure of no sticking.
+Spraying both sides will help with no sticking.

 Next, spread out the mixed batter over the parchment paper.
 Smooth out and tap on the counter a few times to remove any air bubbles.